matt-mcmahon/fluentty/README.md

 ### `./source/lib/`

-Each platform we _target_ will have it's own version of the `lib/` folder, `target/[platform]/source/lib/`, that exports to a common interface.
+Each platform we support will have it's own version of the `lib/` folder, `platform/[platform]/source/lib/`, that exports to a common interface.
 `lib/` contains library code that was written to run on _Deno_, and isn't copied, compiled, or transformed when generating source code for other platforms.
-It's assumed that every target needs its own platform-specific library code.
+It's assumed that every platform needs its own platform-specific library code.

 ### `./source/test/`

 Like `./source/lib/`, `test/` contains platform-specific unit tests.
-General tests should be co-located with your source code in `app/` so that they can be run on every platform you target.
+General tests should be co-located with your source code in `app/` so that they can be run on every platform you support.
 Tests located here won't be copied or translated for other platforms by `make build`.

 ### `./platform/<name>`